raghurama123/miniConnGO/README.md

 [![Fortran90](https://img.shields.io/badge/Language-Fortran90-red.svg)](https://en.wikipedia.org/wiki/Fortran)

-This program compares an SDF file and an output file of an Orca or Mopac geometry optimization run and reports if the atomic connectivity is preserved during geometry optimization.
+This program compares an SDF file and an output file of an Orca or Mopac geometry optimization run and reports if the atomic connectivity (encoded in the SDF file) is preserved during Orca/Mopac geometry optimization.

 A more elaborate package to perform Connectivity preserving Geometry Optimization is here: [ConnGO](https://github.com/raghurama123/ConnGO)